mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

       waitForIdle: true

-* uriOptions (document): Document containing ``key: value`` pairs of URI options that must be included in the connection string passed to the workload executor by the *Test Orchestrator*.

 * driverWorkload (document): Description of the driver workload to execute The document must be a complete test as defined by the `Unified Test Format specification <https://github.com/mongodb/specifications/blob/master/source/unified-test-format/unified-test-format.rst>`_.